BMAGS6/BBTC/README.md

 ##‍🔬 Documentation

+The PDF file that is generated through Doxygen is **essential** to learning what this program is all about.
-Generate and open the PDF documentation:
+To generate and open the PDF documentation:

 ```bash
 make docs